 Get ready for the reality of all-nighters near the end.
 This is not because of poor planning but more about you cannot really finalize until you can start to realize your design.
 Until you get prototypes to test and review you really can’t finish your design.
 Until you can focus group your product for feedback, you really can’t close off your design.
 It is just the nature of the beast.
 Accept this reality and you won’t be panicking near the end.

 Push suppliers hard but don’t ignore price reality – You have a design started and with that design you should have a rough manufacturing price in your head as well as a rough retail price in your head.
 You want to push suppliers hard on price, but you also need to educate yourself on competitive pricing for what you are manufacturing.
 What you don’t want to do is push back too much on the reality of honest pricing.
 If you start calling real market pricing crazy pricing because it doesn’t fit your expectations you may have a really big problem at the end.
-Manufacturing price gains can usually be achieved later on in the life of your project.
-Early on you might just have to accept the price reality you are faced with to ensure you finish, to ensure you launch.
+Manufacturing price gains can usually be achieved later on as you ramp up for large production runs.
+Early on you might just have to accept the price reality you are faced with (even if it is not perfect) to ensure you finish, to ensure you launch.

 I worked on an electronics project years ago where a big part of the price and development costs were tied into the main chip used in the design.
 Our client would not accept this price and they would not accept that chips become redundant over time and more development is required when this happens.
 When it comes to certain components you really need to know how the supply chain works in that industry and how the industry works in general.
 The client still made money but not as much as they could have made if they had just accepted the reality in front of them and adjusted accordingly.

-Some “realities” are false and you should fight them to show that they are not truly realities, to prove that there is a better way.
-But there are times when reality is just that and needs to be accepted.
-If you don’t then a reality storm that could have blown itself out in a day or two may end up lingering for weeks near the end of your project.
+Some “realities” that certain suppliers will present you are false and you should fight them, to prove that there is a better way and to show the supplier your strength of knowledge in the industry.
+But there are times when price realities and manufacturing time realities are real and they need to be accepted.
+If you don’t then a reality storm that could have blown itself out in a day or two may end up lingering for weeks or months near the end of your project.